Certification for Next Generation Personal e-Mobility

 How can you tell if your product is UL certified?

 We strive to make identifying a UL Certified product as easy as possible.
-Simply look for the UL Mark for self-balancing scooters on the front of the packaging and the UL holographic certification label with the Enhanced Mark on the bottom of the product.
-This label is your indication that you have a genuine UL Certified product.
+Simply look for the UL Mark for self-balancing scooters or personal e-Mobility on the front of the packaging and the UL holographic certification label with the Enhanced Mark on the bottom of the product.
+These labels are your indication that you have a genuine UL Certified product.

 WHAT YOU SHOULD KNOW

-- The Consumer Products Safety Commission (CPSC) issued a letter to manufacturers, importers and retailers of hoverboards urging them to make certain the self-balancing scooters they “import, manufacture, distribute or sell in the United States comply with currently applicable voluntary safety standards, including all referenced standards and requirements contained in UL 2272 – Outline of Investigation for Electrical Systems for Self-balancing Scooters.”
+- The Consumer Products Safety Commission (CPSC) issued a letter on 2/18/16 to manufacturers, importers and retailers of hoverboards urging them to make certain the hoverboards they “import, manufacture, distribute or sell in the United States comply with currently applicable voluntary safety standards, including all referenced standards and requirements contained in UL 2272 – Outline of Investigation for Electrical Systems for Self-balancing Scooters.”

-- Manufacturers – please contact UL at http://contact.ul.com/contact-ul-energy or HoverboardQuote@ul.com to inquire about how we can help with testing and certification.
+- Manufacturers – please email UL at eMobility@ul.com to inquire about how we can help with testing and certification.

 A HISTORY OF EXPERTISE IN BATTERY TESTING AND CERTIFICATION